-With the advent of Prohibition in 1920, the Acme Brewing Co. (by then the California Brewing Association) was reorganized as the Cereal Products Refining Corporation.
-The Sansome plant was soon established as a division of Cereal Products, and became the Acme Bottling Co. - doing business as the California Bottling Association.
+With the advent of Prohibition in 1920, the Acme Brewing Co. (by then dba the California Brewing Association) was reorganized as the Cereal Products Refining Corporation.
+The Sansome plant was soon established as a division of Cereal Products, and became the Acme Bottling Co. (dba the California Bottling Association).

 In 1929, the Merchants Ice & Cold Storage Co. acquired 20% of Cereal Products, and control of the Sansome plant.
-Four years later, Merchants leased the plant and considerable refrigeration space for Globe's cellaring.
+Four years later, Merchants leased the plant to Globe, as well as considerable refrigeration space for their cellaring.

 When planning the new brewery the principals relied heavily on their general manager, Iwen, and his engineering background.
 They adopted his recommendation for a new, high tech brewing process by Sietz - a refrigerated bottling line which precluded the necessity of pasteurization.